pbering/SitecoreContainers/README.md

 ## TODO's ##

-- Cleanup (delete website and sitecore specific sql variant?)
-- Logging?... (udp logger that you can run with docker exec)
+- Logging?... (add udp logger that you can run with docker exec on sitecore containers)

 ## Known issues ##